eficode/Ansible-for-Windows-PoC/README.md

 ## The `main_playbook.yaml`

+Run `ansible-playbook main_playbook.yaml`.
 If the setup was successful the playbook will authenticate into the host, download and install Git in the windows machine.

 ## PoC Considerations